-Base: The location at which some logistics functions are Command: The act of controlling manpower and coordinated and administered.
+Base: The location at which some logistics functions are coordinated and administered.
 (Incident name or other designator will be added to the term "Base").
 The Incident Command Post may be collocated with the base.
 There is only one base per incident.

-Branch: The organizational level having functional/geographic responsibility for major incident operations.
+Branch: The organizational level having operations.
 The Branch level is organizationally between Section and Division/Group in the Operations Section, and between Section and Units in the Logistics Section.